schnef/axolotl/README.md

 ```

 In terminal one, the peer named `juliet` is started which should
-contact remote peer `romeo` and in terminal 2 we start the peer `romeo'
+contact remote peer `romeo` and in terminal 2 we start the peer `romeo`
-which should connect to `juliet'.
+which should connect to `juliet`.
 The `INFO REPORT` says that the
 database system Mnesia is restarted while building the initial
 database.
 The lines `Peer romeo@debian connected` and `juliet@debian
 connected` indicate that the two peers are connected and can